 Text only Internet information browsers began as a project at the CERN, European Organization for Nuclear Research, facility in Geneva Switzerland.
-From its inception the intent was to provide a mesh or web of access to data with a common 65 user interface.
-Browsers moved from the academic environment when NCSA, the National Center for Supercomputing

-Applications at the University of Illinois in Urbana-Champaign developed Mosaic, an Internet information browser and World Wide Web client.
+From its inception the intent was to provide a mesh or web of access to data with a common user interface.
+Browsers moved from the academic environment when NCSA, the National Center for Supercomputing Applications at the University of Illinois in Urbana-Champaign developed Mosaic, an Internet information browser and World Wide Web client.

 Internet content is stored in multiple file formats.
 These formats include HTML (Hyper Text Markup Language) and XML (eXtended Markup Language) as well as graphic file format GIF (Graphics Interchange Format) and JPEG (Joint Photographic Experts Group).
 These four file formats constitute the majority of Internet content.
-Font size and resizing display area for content can alter the size of the display of Internet content displays as a flat single resolution with no browser support for zoom.
+Font size and resizing display area for content can alter the size of the display of Internet content in existing browsers.
+The majority of Internet content displays as a flat single resolution with no browser support for zoom.